 Standard x-ray sources for lab based instruments are Al Kα or Mg Kα which provide photons with 1486.6eV and 1254.6eV energy respectively.
-Here we demonstrate the use of a monochromatic, Ag Lα x-ray source which uses the second order diffraction of the same quartz crystals as used for Al Kα, allowing it to be easily accommodated on a modern spectrometer.
+Here we demonstrate the use of a monochromatic, Ag Lα x-ray source which uses the second order diffraction of the same quartz crystals as used for Al Kα, allowing it to be easily accommodated both the AXIS Supra and AXIS Nova spectrometers.

 Core Line Element